Bake Off fans say the same hilarious thing about Prue Leith's outfit

 Last week she caused outrage with her ‘toxic’ calorie comments, and this week she’s being joked about.

-Ahead of someone being booted off Bake Off, Prue, and Paul Hollywood always visit the individual baking stations in the Bake Off tent to chat to contestants – whether in the past or present – about what they are making.
+Ahead of someone being booted off Bake Off, Prue and Paul Hollywood always visit the individual baking stations throughout the tasks to chat to Bake Off contestants about what they are making, providing some of the best moments of the show.

-But Bake Off’s Prue Leith caused a bit of a stir among viewers at home this week and they couldn’t help but liken her outfit – a multi-coloured cardigan – to the coat of a famous West End musical.
+This week, Prue caused a bit of a stir among viewers at home this week and they couldn’t help but hilariously liken her outfit – a multi-coloured cardigan – to the coat of a famous West End musical.

 One fan tweeted, ‘When you’ve got to judge Bake Off at 13:00 but a matinee performance of Joseph and His Amazing technicolour Dreamcoat at 14:00 #gbbo #BakeOff.’